 Symptoms can range from mild to severe.
 Some children have no symptoms at all.
 If symptoms are present, they can include:

 Trouble doing normal amounts of physical activity (exercise intolerance)

 Dizziness or fainting

-Jaundice (yellowing of the eyes, skin, or mouth; dark, tea-colored urine)
+Yellowing of the eyes, skin, or mouth, along with dark, tea-colored urine (jaundice)

-Pain in the upper abdomen due to a problem with the gallbladder, liver, or spleen
+Pain in the upper belly (abdomen) due to a problem with the gallbladder, liver, or spleen

 A complete blood cell count (CBC) to measure the amounts of types of cells in the blood.